 BUS102 CREDITS: 3 PREREQUISITE(S): NONE

-Management in a Technology Environment \bigcirc
+Management in a Technology Environm nent 🖓

-This course introduces management principles that specifically a in technology organizations that include the management function organizing and communicating.
-This course will examine working ons and processes of control ling, decision ma king, leading, motivating,
+This course introduces management principles that specif in technology organizations that include the management organizing and communicating.
+This course will examine w functions and processes of control ling, decision making, leading, motivating,

 BUS200 CREDITS: 3 PREREQUISITE(S): NONE

-Entrepreneurship to Market \square
+Entrepreneurship to Market Q

-Translating technology innovations and inventions from concept development considerations.
-This course provides students with them through development and to a minimally viable state.
-Cons entrepreneurial funding sources, and market analysis will be pre currently applied framework iderations such as foundation s associated with technology products that carry
+Translating technology innovations and inventions from co development considerations.
+This course provides student them through development and to a minimally viable state entrepreneurial funding sources, and market analysis will s with currently applied framework e.
+Considerations such as foundation s associated with technology products that carry

-BU\$220 CREDITS: 3 PREREQUISITE(S): NONE
+BUS220 CREDITS: 3 PREREQUISITE(S): NONE

-Project Management  🖓
+Project Management Q

-Successful design and implementation of technology projects re accepted techniques and frameworks for managing projects such Based Management, Critical Chain Analysis and Pragmatic Proje as a requisite for successfully completing future projects. as: PERT, Agile, Prince2, E Benefits Realizati on Management, Lean, Process
+Successful design and implementation of technology proje accepted techniques and frameworks for managing projec Based Management, Critical Chain Analysis and Pragmatic as a requisite for successfully completing future projects. ts such as: PERT, Agile, Prince2, I Benefits Realization Management, Lean, Process

 BUS230 CREDITS: 3 PREREQUISITE(S): BUS220

-Organizational Development 🤗
+Organizational Development 🔗

-Students will learn to mobilize resources, analyze human resource people.
-Human resource issues such as job performance, benefi body of knowledge within an organization and how management intelligence by competitors to assess future organizational enviro ts and leadership theories wi can harness it.
-Part of the c Il also be explore d.
+This course will study leadership and management function Students will learn to mobilize resources, analyze human people.
+Human resource issues such as job performance, body of knowledge within an organization and how manage intelligence by competitors to assess future organizational resource market trends and identif benefits and leadership theories w ement can harness it.
+Part of the c y new trends and situations regarding managing Il also be explored.
 The course will examine the

 BU\$300 CREDITS: 3 PREREQUISITE(S): NONE

-Strategic Accounting 🕺 🛞
+Strategic Accounting

-This course explores the use of finance, accounting and quantita various uses and processes to obtain this vital data for strategic of organizations from start-up to enterprise.
-Students will go thro ways of interpretation that will lead to actionable items. decision making.
-The course will showcase th e use and need at various levels
+This course explores the use of finance, accounting and quarious uses and processes to obtain this vital data for strator of organizations from start-up to enterprise.
+Students will ways of interpretation that will lead to actionable items. ategic decision making.
+The course will showcase the use and need at various levels

-BU\$320 (CREDITS: 3 PREREQU ISITE(S): MAT210 AND BUS220
+BUS320 CREDITS: 3 PREREQUISITE(S): MAT210 AND BUS220

-Financial Management in a Technology Env vironment 🦿 🦿 >
+Financial Management in a Technology / Environment 🧳

-Students will examine the role of risk in financial decision makin will understand financial markets, interest rates, risk and rates or reporting and forecasting germane to a manager. ng.
-Various methods of corpo rate financing wi
+Students will examine the role of risk in financial decision will understand financial markets, interest rates, risk and reporting and forecasting germane to a manager.
+5

-BU\$330 (REDITS: 3 PREREQUISITE(S): BUS220
+BU\$330 (CREDITS: 3 PREREQUISITE(S): BUS220

 Leading Technologists and Tech.
-Teams ç
+Team is 🦿

-Technology organizations are unique in that they are predominar leadership approaches are needed within technology organization capacity.
-This course introduces students to technology leadership leadership burgen doublement ntly comprised of individuals ns to fully capture the potent tial of knowledge workers and apply their
+Technology organizations are unique in that they are prede leadership approaches are needed within technology organ capacity.
+This course introduces students to technology le leadership, human development, transformational and tran ominantly comprised of individuals nizations to fully capture the poten adership topics such as: the role o tial of knowledge workers and apply their f personality profiles, leading geeks, situational

-leadership, human development, transformational and transactional leadership, team dynamics, inference management along with accountability and performance management.
+accountability and performance management.
 Successful conceptualization, design and implementing of technology that requires planning.